A Great Big Pile of Leaves: Pono

-After 8 years without a release, the band announced on 7 July 2021 their upcoming album Pono to be released by Topshelf Records on 13 August 2021.
+After eight years without a release, on 7 July 2021, the band announced their upcoming album Pono; the album was released by Topshelf Records on 13 August 2021.
 The album was produced by the band and recorded primarily at their home studio, mixed by touring guitarist Matthew Weber at Gradwell House Recording, and mastered by Dave Downham (Beach Slang, Into It.
 Over It.).
 The announcement came with the release of the album's first single "Beat Up Shoes".